tytydraco/yessleep/out/The_Disappearance_of_Stacey_Moore.md

 I've counted seven nights since I've been trapped here and I've just consumed the last of the water and crackers.
 So no matter what, If I stay in this car much longer I'm going to die.
 All I can do is wait to be rescued.
 Surely by now my friends and family have noticed that I’m missing.
 There’s probably a search party out there looking for me.
 I just have to stay awake until they find me.

 Update 8 - Another day has passed.
 I've managed to stay awake, but it's getting difficult to keep my eyes open.
 The people outside haven't moved, neither has the Uber driver.
 No matter what, I've got to keep my eyes open.
 I'm going to keep writing to try and keep myself awake.
 Oh God, please let someone find me.
 I want to go home.
-I want take a nice long shower and sleep in my nice warm bed.
+I want to take a nice long shower and sleep in my nice warm bed.
 I miss my

 Oh no, I almost fell asleep.
 I have to stay awake I have to stay awake I have to stay awake I have to stay awake I have to stay awake I have to stay awake I have to stay awake I have to stay awake I have to stay awake I have to stay awake I have to stay awake I have to stay awake I have to sta